Your cookie preferences

 Taken from a PDF on the Sky Mobile site, here's a look at how damage impacts on the trade-in value of your handset:

-So you’ve been seduced by a shiny, hot-off-the-presses handset.
-During the upgrade window, you simply choose a phone and Sky Mobile sends it you.
+If you’ve been seduced by a shiny, hot-off-the-presses handset, don’t worry.
+During the upgrade window, you simply choose the phone and Sky Mobile sends it to you, while you still have the old one.

-You can then transfer your apps and contacts and whathaveyou to your new phone.
-You’re then obliged to send back the old phone to Sky Mobile in a bag, which they’ll have sent to your address.
+You then have time to transfer all your apps, contacts and data to your new phone.
+You’re then obliged to send back the old phone to Sky Mobile in the pre-paid packaging they sent with your new phone.

 Sky Mobile won’t charge you anything for delivering your new phone or collecting your old one.